eRecht24/rechtstexte-sdk/docs/services/update_client.md

-# Update existing Project Client
+# Update existing project client
 This service updates an existing project client for the given `api_key`.
 After updating client, you will receive a new secret.